-П If your plan sponsor currently pays the Part D late enrollment penalty and you become eligible for "Extra Help" during the year, your plan sponsor would no longer pay your penalty.
-If you ever lose your low income subsidy "Extra Help", you would be subject to the monthly Part D late enrollment penalty if you have ever gone without creditable prescription drug coverage for 63 days or more.
+- □ If your plan sponsor currently pays the Part D late enrollment penalty and you become eligible for "Extra Help" during the year, your plan sponsor would no longer pay your penalty. - □ If you lose Extra Help, you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.